The Complete Guide to CPG Unit Economics

 - Using blended averages across channels.
 A 40 percent blended gross margin is meaningless if your DTC channel is at 65 percent and your conventional retail channel is at 22 percent.
 Calculate unit economics per channel, per SKU.

 - Excluding trade spend.
 Trade spend is a real cost of selling in retail.
-Excluding it makes your margins look better on paper but disconnects your financials from reality.
+Excluding it from your unit economics makes your margins look better on paper but disconnects your financials from reality.

 - Using target costs instead of actual costs.
-Your unit economics should reflect what you are actually paying today, not what you hope to pay at 10x volume.
-Show current state and projected state separately.
+Your unit economics should reflect what you are actually paying today, not what you hope to pay when you reach 10x your current volume.
+Show the current state and the projected state separately.

 - Ignoring spoilage and shrinkage.
-If 3 percent of your production ends up unsellable, your effective COGS per sold unit is 3 percent higher.
+If 3 percent of your production ends up unsellable, your effective COGS per sold unit is 3 percent higher than your production cost per unit.
 This matters.

 - Not updating regularly.
 Ingredient costs change, co-man rates change, freight rates change.
-Review your unit economics quarterly at minimum.
+Review your unit economics quarterly at minimum, and anytime you negotiate a new supplier contract or enter a new channel.

 Building Your Unit Economics Model